Isoniazid: Metabolism

 Isoniazid reaches therapeutic concentrations in serum, cerebrospinal fluid, and within caseous granulomas.
 It is metabolized in the liver via acetylation into acetylhydrazine.
 Two forms of the enzyme are responsible for acetylation, so some patients metabolize the drug more quickly than others.
 Hence, the half-life is bimodal, with "slow acetylators" and "fast acetylators".
 A graph of number of people versus time shows peaks at one and three hours.
 The height of the peaks depends on the ethnicities of the people being tested.
 The metabolites are excreted in the urine.
 Doses do not usually have to be adjusted in case of renal failure.

 Overdose

 Isoniazid causes seizure on overdose due to a depletion of pyridoxal 5′-phosphate (P5P) preventing glutamic acid decarboxylase from making gamma aminobutyric acid (GABA).
 Ordinary pyridoxine is an effective antidote of this mechanism of toxicity.

 Preparation

 Isoniazid is an isonicotinic acid derivative.
 It is manufactured using 4-cyanopyridine and hydrazine hydrate.
 In another method, isoniazid was claimed to have been made from citric acid starting material.

-It can in theory be made from methyl isonicotinate, which is labelled a semiochemical.